kobeSmallman/BlockchainTickets/README.md

 Data Transfer Objects (DTOs folder)
 Using DTOs is recommended when you need to shape the data for the needs of your consumers without exposing internal models.
 For a web application that could potentially scale and involve various data consumers (like web and mobile apps), DTOs provide a way to send only necessary data in a format that's most useful to the client, enhancing both security and performance.
-FRONTEND FILE STRUCTURE 2024-04-30 blockchain-tickets-ui/
-│
-├── public/                      # Contains static assets and the HTML file │   ├── favicon.ico              # Favicon icon
-│   ├── index.html               # Main HTML file
-│   ├── logo192.png              # Logo image
-│   ├── logo512.png              # Larger logo image
-│   ├── manifest.json            # Application manifest file
-│   └── robots.txt               # Instructions for web crawlers
-│
-├── src/                         # Source files for the application │   ├── assets/                  # Static assets like images, fonts, etc.
-│   │   └── main.css             # Main stylesheet for the application
-│   │
-│   ├── components/              # Reusable UI components
-│   │   ├── Footer/              # Footer component
-│   │   │   ├── index.js         # Footer component logic
-│   │   │   └── styles.css       # Footer component styles
-│   │   │
-│   │   ├── Header/              # Header component
-│   │   │   ├── index.js         # Header component logic
-│   │   │   └── styles.css       # Header component styles
-│   │   │
-│   │   └── Layout/              # Layout wrapper component
-│   │       ├── index.js         # Layout component logic
-│   │       └── styles.css       # Layout component styles
-│   │
-│   ├── pages/                   # Page components
-│   │   ├── Event/               # Event page
-│   │   │   ├── index.js         # Event page logic
-│   │   │   └── styles.css       # Event page styles
-│   │   ├── Home/                # Home page
-│   │   │   ├── index.js         # Home page logic
-│   │   │   └── styles.css       # Home page styles
-│   │   ├── Login/               # Login page
-│   │   │
-│ │ │ ├── index.js # Login page logic
-│ │ │ └── styles.css # Login page styles
-│ │ │
-│ ├── services/ # Services to handle backend API calls │ │ ├── authService.js # Authentication service
-│ │ └── blockchainService.js # Blockchain interaction service
-│ │
-│ ├── App.js # Root React component
-│ ├── App.css # Styles for the App component
-│ ├── index.js # Entry point for React to hook into the DOM
-│ ├── index.css # Global styles
-│ ├── reportWebVitals.js # Tool for measuring performance
-│ ├── setupTests.js # Setup file for Jest tests
-│ └── logo.svg # Logo used in the header
-│
-├── README.md # Project documentation
-├── package.json # NPM package manager file
-└── package-lock.json # NPM locked down dependency versions
-BACKEND FILE STRUCTURE 2024-04-30 BlockchainTicketsAPI/
-│
-├── Configurations/             # Configuration files for different parts of the application │
-├── Controllers/                # Controllers to handle API requests │   ├── EventsController.cs     # Controller for event-related operations
-│   ├── TicketsController.cs    # Controller for ticket-related operations
-│   └── UsersController.cs      # Controller for user-related operations
-│
-├── Data/                       # Data access layer
-│   ├── ApplicationDbContext.cs # Entity Framework Core context
-│
-├── Dtos/                       # Data Transfer Objects for encapsulating data │   ├── EventDto.cs             # DTO for Event data
-│   ├── TicketDto.cs            # DTO for Ticket data
-│   └── UserDto.cs              # DTO for User data
-│
-├── Models/                     # Domain models representing database tables │   ├── Event.cs                # Event model
-│   ├── Ticket.cs               # Ticket model
-│   └── User.cs                 # User model
-│
-├── Repositories/               # Repositories for handling database operations │   ├── EventRepository.cs      # Repository for Event data
-│   ├── TicketRepository.cs     # Repository for Ticket data
-│   └── UserRepository.cs       # Repository for User data
-│
-├── Services/                   # Services for business logic │   ├── AuthenticationService.cs # Service for authentication-related logic
-│   └── BlockchainService.cs    # Service for blockchain interaction logic
-│
-├── wwwroot/                    # Static files for the API │
-├── appsettings.Development.json # Configuration settings for development environment
-├── appsettings.Production.json  # Configuration settings for production environment
-├── appsettings.json             # General configuration settings
-├── BlockchainTicketsAPI.csproj  # Project file
-├── Program.cs                   # Entry point of the API
-├── Startup.cs                   # Configures services and the app's request pipeline └── README.md                    # Project documentation

-Project Overview: BlockchainTickets

-Goal:
-BlockchainTickets is designed to disrupt the traditional event ticketing market, currently dominated by platforms like Ticketmaster.
-This project aims to leverage blockchain technology to introduce a high level of transparency, security, and efficiency in the ticketing process, which is often plagued by issues like fraud and scalping.
-By using blockchain, BlockchainTickets ensures that each ticket is unique and securely owned, making unauthorized reselling and duplication nearly impossible.
-This not only enhances trust among participants but also streamlines the process of buying, selling, and checking tickets.

-Problem Being Solved:
-Traditional ticketing systems are often criticized for their lack of transparency and high susceptibility to fraud.
-Customers and event organizers face challenges like fake tickets, high secondary market prices due to scalping, and a lack of control over ticket distribution after the initial sale.
-These problems undermine the customer experience and profitability for event organizers.

-Solution Offered by BlockchainTickets:
-BlockchainTickets addresses these issues by integrating blockchain technology into the ticketing process.
-Here’s how the solution improves the system:

-Security and Authenticity: Each ticket is a blockchain-based digital asset, which means it's tamper-proof and its authenticity can be verified.
-Blockchain's inherent security features prevent duplication and unauthorized ticket transfers.
-Transparency in Ticket Lifecycle: Every transaction on the blockchain is recorded on a public ledger, which is accessible to everyone but cannot be altered without consensus.
-This ensures transparency in ticket sales and ownership.
-Decentralized Control: Blockchain allows for decentralized control over ticketing, reducing dependence on central authorities that can be a single point of failure or corruption.
-It empowers event organizers and consumers by giving them control over their purchases and sales.
-Reduced Scalping and Fraud: By utilizing smart contracts, BlockchainTickets can enforce rules about ticket reselling, including price caps or transfer restrictions, directly within the ticket itself, which helps mitigate issues like scalping and fraud.
-Key Features:

-Secure ticket sales and transfers via blockchain: Ensures that all ticket transactions are secure and verifiable.
-Real-time availability and booking of tickets: Enhances user experience by providing up-to-date ticket availability and seamless booking options.
-Detailed seating arrangements and venue selection: Allows users to view interactive seating charts and choose precisely where they want to sit.
-User profiles for sellers and buyers: Creates a personalized experience for users, whether they are event organizers or attendees, enabling better service and offers based on user history.
-Mobile and web access: Ensures accessibility across different devices, increasing the reach and ease of use for the platform.
-Integration with payment gateways: Facilitates secure and varied payment options, catering to a global audience.
-Technology Stack:

-Frontend: Uses React (alternatively Angular or Vue) to create a dynamic and responsive user interface that can handle real-time data updates and user interactions efficiently.
-Backend: Employs .NET Core for building a robust and scalable API that can handle the demands of handling secure transactions and user data management.
-Database: Utilizes PostgreSQL to reliably store and manage user data and complex ticketing transactions, chosen for its robustness and scalability.
-Blockchain: Adopts Ethereum for its mature ecosystem and smart contract capabilities, allowing for detailed and enforceable ownership rules embedded within the tickets.
-This architecture and solution design aim to create a seamless, secure, and user-friendly platform that addresses the inefficiencies of traditional ticketing systems while harnessing the advantages of modern technology.
+# BlockchainTickets - Project Overview

+# File Structure

+## Frontend (`blockchain-tickets-ui`)
+blockchain-tickets-ui/
+├── public/
+│ ├── favicon.ico
+│ ├── index.html
+│ ├── logo192.png
+│ ├── logo512.png
+│ ├── manifest.json
+│ └── robots.txt
+├── src/
+│ ├── assets/
+│ │ └── main.css
+│ ├── components/
+│ │ ├── Footer/
+│ │ │ ├── index.js
+│ │ │ └── styles.css
+│ │ ├── Header/
+│ │ │ ├── index.js
+│ │ │ └── styles.css
+│ │ └── Layout/
+│ │ ├── index.js
+│ │ └── styles.css
+│ ├── pages/
+│ │ ├── Event/
+│ │ │ ├── index.js
+│ │ │ └── styles.css
+│ │ ├── Home/
+│ │ │ ├── index.js
+│ │ │ └── styles.css
+│ │ └── Login/
+│ │ ├── index.js
+│ │ └── styles.css
+│ ├── services/
+│ │ ├── authService.js
+│ │ └── blockchainService.js
+│ ├── App.js
+│ ├── App.css
+│ ├── index.js
+│ ├── index.css
+│ ├── reportWebVitals.js
+│ ├── setupTests.js
+│ └── logo.svg
+├── README.md
+├── package.json
+└── package-lock.json

+## Backend (`BlockchainTicketsAPI`)
+BlockchainTicketsAPI/
+├── Configurations/
+├── Controllers/
+│ ├── EventsController.cs
+│ ├── TicketsController.cs
+│ └── UsersController.cs
+├── Data/
+│ ├── ApplicationDbContext.cs
+├── Dtos/
+│ ├── EventDto.cs
+│ ├── TicketDto.cs
+│ └── UserDto.cs
+├── Models/
+│ ├── Event.cs
+│ ├── Ticket.cs
+│ └── User.cs
+├── Repositories/
+├── Services/
+│ ├── AuthenticationService.cs
+│ └── BlockchainService.cs
+├── wwwroot/
+├── appsettings.Development.json
+├── appsettings.Production.json
+├── appsettings.json
+├── BlockchainTicketsAPI.csproj
+├── Program.cs
+├── Startup.cs
+└── README.md

+## Goal
+BlockchainTickets aims to become a blockchain-based event ticketing platform that rivals traditional services like Ticketmaster.
+It leverages blockchain technology to enhance transparency, security, and efficiency in the ticketing process.
+This helps in minimizing fraud, unauthorized reselling, and providing a trustworthy experience for both event organizers and attendees.

+## Problem Being Solved
+Traditional ticketing systems often suffer from issues like fraud, high scalping, and a lack of control over the distribution of tickets after the initial sale.
+BlockchainTickets addresses these problems by embedding the ticketing process in a blockchain, ensuring each ticket is unique and securely owned.

+## Solution
+The platform utilizes blockchain to provide:
+- **Security and Authenticity:** Tickets are tamper-proof and their authenticity can be verified.
+- **Transparency:** Every transaction is recorded on a public ledger, visible to everyone but cannot be altered retroactively.
+- **Decentralized Control:** Reduces reliance on central authorities, mitigating risks associated with them.
+- **Reduced Scalping and Fraud:** Enforces rules about ticket reselling directly within the ticket using smart contracts.

+## Key Features
+- Secure ticket sales and transfers via blockchain.
+- Real-time availability and booking.
+- Detailed seating arrangements and venue selection.
+- User profiles for sellers and buyers.
+- Mobile and web access for ease of use.
+- Integration with payment gateways for secure transactions.

+## Technology Stack
+- **Frontend:** React for a dynamic and responsive user interface.
+- **Backend:** .NET Core for a scalable API.
+- **Database:** PostgreSQL for robust data management.
+- **Blockchain:** Ethereum for managing the ticket lifecycle and ensuring security.